Osteoporosis treatment: Medications can help

 Sorry something went wrong with your subscription

 Please, try again in a couple of minutes

 See more In-depth

-- Osteoporosis: Handout on health.
-National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Bone/Osteoporosis/osteoporosis_hoh.asp#8.
-Accessed June 1, 2011.
+- Osteoporosis: In-depth.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.niams.nih.gov/health-topics/osteoporosis/advanced.
+Accessed June 9, 2020.